quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-1.md

 * `Guestbook.Dockerrun.aws.json`: the file name of the ECS task definition (use the full path of the file if it is not in your current working directory)
 * `guestbook-dpl`: a name for the deploy, which you will use later when you create the service

 !!!
-Note
+Note "Deploy Versioning"
 	The `DEPLOY NAME` and `VERSION` are combined to create a unique identifier for a deploy.
     If you create additional deploys named **guestbook-dpl**, they will be assigned different version numbers.

 	You can always specify the latest version when targeting a deploy by using `<deploy name>:latest` -- for example, `guestbook-dpl:latest`.